-- 1. Students attain a total of 28 credits over the course of Grade 9-12. - 2.
-Students study a minimum of six courses in each of Grades 11 & 12 as well as completing the IBDP Core subjects (Creativity, Activity, Service; Extended Essay; Theory of Knowledge) - 3.
+- 1. Students attain a total of 28 credits over the course of Grades 9-12.
+In order to graduate from ISR, with an ISR diploma, students must gain a D or above in six courses (one of which can be Theory of Knowledge).
+They must also complete Creativity, Activity, and Service and be able to show a detailed plan of an Extended Essay. - 2.
 Meet the minimum requirements for each subject as follows:

-Subject Area Credits required
+Subject Area Credits Required Subject Area Credits Required

-English 4
+English 4 Langauge 4

-Mathematics 4

-Science 4

-Social Studies 4

-Language 4

-Arts & Technology 2
+Mathematics 4 Arts & Technology 2

-Physical Education 2
+Science 4 Physical Education 2

-Minimum electives - subjects in excess of above 4
+Social Studies 4 Minimum electives - subjects in excess of above 4

-Total 28
+Total: 28 points